tbreuss/html-boilerplate/README.md

 # HTML Boilerplate

 This is my personal HTML boilerplate when prototyping or testing new ideas.

-It is based on https://purecss.io, a set of small, responsive CSS modules that you can use in every web project.
+It is based on https://purecss.io.
+Pure offers a set of small, responsive CSS modules that you can use in every web project.

 ## Installation